gabriele6/InceptionTube/README.md

 ```
 $ source activate test.py
 ```
-The library contains an instantiable class.
-Create a `my_script.py` file, put this in it
+Create a `my_script.py` file, import the package
 ```
-from youtube_inception import YoutubeInception
+import inceptiontube
-yt = YoutubeInception()
 ```
-Now you can run every method in the YoutubeInception class by calling it from the instantiated Object
+Now you can run every method in the package
 ```
-result = yt.youtubeQuery("funny cats video")
+result = youtubeQuery("funny cats video")
 ```